 Also, this book comes highly recommended…

-- Pick the largest circle item (around 5 inches across) and trace around it onto two layers of yellow paper.
-Now draw on the rays of the sun and cut it out.
+- Trace around it onto two layers of yellow paper.
+Now draw on the rays of the sun and cut out the layers together.

 - Use a q-tip to add some gold and orange paint to the center of each sun, only on the areas that will be on the outside of the sandwich.

 - Set them aside for the paint to dry.

 *This sun and the planets are available in a printable template for this easy solar system project.

 Step 3: Make the Planets for the Solar System Craft

 - Gather up round items of various sizes from around your house.
 You will trace around these to make all of the planets and sun…OR…you can use the printable solar system template.